lloda/guile-raw-strings/srfi.md

 ## Abstract

-The goal of this SRFI is to offer a common syntax for ‘raw string’ literals.
-Raw string literals offer configurable delimiters as an alternative for the escaping syntax using in the standard string literals.
+Raw string literals use configurable delimiters as an alternative to the escaping syntax using in the standard string literals.
+The goal of this SRFI is to offer a common syntax for these literals.

 ## Issues

+* Should more than one OPEN/CLOSE pair be offered?
+The reference implementation allows `"`/`"`,`(`/`)`, and `[`/`]`.
+This has the advantage that one may pick `(`/`)` when the string has `"` in it and so on, the way `'` and `"` are mixed in some languages, without having to add a delimiter.
-* Should OPEN and CLOSE be configurable.
-Author thinks *no*.
+* Should the open OPEN/CLOSE pair be configurable?
-* Should the type character be something different from `R`.
+* Should the type character be something different from `r`.
 C++ raw string literals use `R`.
 Python uses `r`.
+Lower case seems more in line with common Scheme practice, e.g. SRFI-4.
+Case insensitive Schemes would accept either.

 ## Rationale

-Raw string literals make it easier to write (and read) strings containing newlines, quotes `"`), or escape characters `\`, for example those used in writing regular expressions, or when quoting code.
-Escaping can easily get out of hand when there is more than one level of quoting involved.
+The standard string literal syntax [1] uses the character `"` as delimiter, which needs to be escaped when it's part of the string.
+The escape character `\` must itself be escaped.
+Escaping can easily get out of hand when there is more than one level of escaping or quoting involved, e.g. when writing regular expressions.

+With raw string literals, the delimiter can be different for each string literal.
+One is free to choose a delimiter that doesn't appear in the string, which removes the need for escapes entirely.

+Raw string literals are present in other languages [2, 3] and in some Schemes as non-standard syntax extensions [4].
+The present proposal is based mostly on [2], where the delimiter may be choosen freely.
+It uses the prefix `#r` to avoid incompatibilities with existing syntax, and to simplify implementation.
+This prefix has not been claimed in any previous SRFI.

 ## Specification

-A raw string literal is a sequence of characters with the following components and nothing between them.
+A raw string literal is a sequence of characters made of the following blocks, with nothing between them.

->  `#R` DELIMITER OPEN STRING CLOSE DELIMITER
+>  `#r` DELIMITER OPEN STRING CLOSE DELIMITER

-* `#R` are the two literal characters `#R`.
+* `#r` are the two literal characters `#r`.
+* OPEN is the character `"`.
+* CLOSE is the character `"`.
 * DELIMITER is an arbitrary sequence of characters other than whitespace, OPEN, or CLOSE.
 DELIMITER may be an empty sequence.
-* OPEN is the character `"`.
-* CLOSE is the character `"`.
 * STRING is a sequence of characters where the sequence CLOSE DELIMITER does not apear.

 OPEN, CLOSE, and DELIMITER may appear freely in STRING as long as the sequence CLOSE DELIMITER does not.